aCeTotal/hypr-arch/README.md

 8. In steam, make sure you select Proton Experimental - Bleeding Edge, for the latest version of Proton and DXVK.
 Very important.
 (Right click on Proton Experimental -> betas -> Select Bleeding Edge.)

-9. Update the system + packages with the command 'update' and install new packages with the command 'install <package>'.
-(Just a tip and an attempt to make Arch Linux a bit more stable for people who don't update every week.).

 10. Good luck! :)